 3.5 MCL Medics may at any time in the course of the Agreement request a review of the Service Fees if it encounters any significant increase in its costs.

 3.6 If for any reason MCL Medics should consider it necessary to:

-(ii) terminate or suspend the Agreement in accordance with the provisions under Clause 2.1; and (iii) recover from the Client all of its costs and expenses (included legal and other professional fees, administration and personnel costs) suffered or incurred by it in recovering any debt or overdue amount from the Client.
-In no event shall MCL Medics be howsoever liable to the Client for breach of Agreement due to non-performance of the Services or for any loss, damage or inconvenience of whatsoever nature suffered by the Client and/or its affiliates as the result of suspension of the Services or termination of the Agreement pursuant to the Client’s default in payment.
+(ii) terminate or suspend the Agreement in accordance with the provisions under clause 2.1; and (iii) recover from the Client all of its costs and expenses (including legal and other professional fees, administration and personnel costs) suffered or incurred by it in recovering any debt or overdue amount from the Client.
+MCL Medics shall not be liable to the Client for breach of this Agreement due to non-performance of the Services or for any loss, damage or inconvenience of whatsoever nature suffered by the Client and/or its affiliates as the result of suspension of the Services or termination of the Agreement pursuant to the Client’s default in payment.